sonic-net/SONiC/doc/LoM/LocalMitigation.md

 - The switch has current running versions in STATE-DB.
 - FUSE is used for Action(s)/Plugin(s) update.
   - It updates plugin files & CONFIG-DB.
-  - LoM takes in the update, load new plugins and reflect the new values in STATE-DB.
+  - LoM takes in the update transparently by watching CONFIG-DB, load new plugins and reflect the new values in STATE-DB.
   - On any failure, it sets version to an reserved error string and provide detailed error message in logs repeatedly until fixed.
   - FUSE watch for STATE-DB change with timeout to validate the success of the update.